Deepayon/ExplorEase/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=36BCF7FF&width=700&lines=🌍+ExplorEase+–+Your+Smart+Travel+Buddy;MERN+App+for+Modern+Travel+Planning)

-# ExplorEase – Your Smart Travel Buddy
+# ExplorEase – Simplifying Travel with Personalized Solution​

 ExplorEase is a full-stack MERN travel application aimed at providing a seamless travel planning and hotel booking experience.
 The project is under active development, with core features working and more (including AI-powered tools) planned for future releases.